JohnNay/datafsm/cran-comments.md

 * New submission.

+This package was archived due to a breaking change to an upstream package GA.
-This package was withdrawn.
-I have fixed the problems that caused it to be withdrawn and I am re-submitting.
+I have fixed the package to work with the current version of GA and am re-submitting it.

 ## Downstream dependencies
 None.